 Children are expected to read daily at home in order to foster a love of reading and practice their reading skills.
 Reading needs to be recorded in the children’s reading record books which will be checked regularly.

-Children will have a list of spellings to learn each week and these will be tested in school, they will be words that are statutory in the National Curriculum.
-Spellings will usually follow a spelling pattern which should help the children to learn them.
+Children will have a list of spellings to learn each week and these will be tested in school, they will consist of High Frequency Words and words that are statutory in the National Curriculum.

-Please don’t hesitate to come and see us if you have questions about any aspect of your child’s learning.
-We look forward to see you at our various events throughout the Spring term.
+Please don’t hesitate to come and see us if you have any queries or questions about any aspect of your child’s learning.
+We look forward to see you at our various events throughout the Summer term.